riyazdf/docker.github.io/datacenter/ucp/2.0/guides/content-trust/index.md

 delegation roles such as `targets/qa_team` or `targets/security_team` to the trusted repository.

+**Note** that UCP's signing enforcement policy requires that an image be signed with both the `targets/releases` delegation role and another delegation role such as `targets/<delegation>`.

 Valid delegation roles take the form of `targets/<delegation>`, where `<delegation>` does not include further slashes.